Our Services

 Helpful Resources

-Most swollen lymph nodes are a normal, temporary response to infection, typically tender, soft, and movable, and they usually shrink within 2 to 3 weeks.
+Swollen lymph nodes are usually a normal, temporary response to infection.
+They tend to feel tender, soft, and movable, and most shrink on their own within 2 to 3 weeks.

 A swollen lymph node is something most people experience at some point in their lives.
 It can feel alarming—especially if you notice a lump in your neck, under your jaw, or in your armpit.
 In many cases, a swollen lymph node is a normal sign that your immune system is doing its job.
 However, there are times when it deserves closer attention.